kbialek/ulauncher-bitwarden/README.md

 You can use it to run a command which will store session key in "some" secure location, and later read the session key when directly calling `bw` in the cli.
 It's totally up to you how and where you will store the session key.

+### Exporting session key into a file
+I do not recommend this solution because it leaves valid session key in the file until vault is explicitly locked.

-For example, you can store it in a file using the following script.
+To store session key in a file use the following script.
 ```shell script
 #!/bin/bash